stephanstapel/BrickOwlSharp/README.md

 item.Wait();
 ```

-This function will retrieve information about the antenna part.
+This function will retrieve information about the antenna part only.

 To find out in which shops a particular item is available, call: